ace411/bingo-functional/docs/functors.md

 - ***function (callable)*** - Function to map onto result and output
 - ***writer (Writer)*** - Writer computation

+Maps a function onto the result and output of the Writer monad.

 ```php
 $res = M\bind(
     A\partial(Writer\mapWriter, function ($val) {